 The happiness and wellbeing of our students is paramount

-Student care at St Michael's Collegiate is centred around the balanced development of the whole person.
+Student care at St Michael's Collegiate focusses on the balanced development of the whole person through both pastoral and academic care.
 An excellent pastoral care structure, quality relationships and sound academic care all contribute to our holistic approach.
-All staff hold a genuine interest in the well-being of our students and are committed to enhancing their development with every interaction.
+Our staff hold a genuine interest in the wellbeing of our students and are committed to supporting their continued development.

 The most valuable thing I learned at Collegiate was to follow my heart and choose a career in a field I enjoyed.
 It was a nurturing and supportive environment."